waterfall-network/fastssz/README.md

 There are some caveats required to use this functionality.
 - If multiple input paths import the same package, all of them need to import it with the same alias if any.
 - If the folder of the package is not the same as the name of the package, any input file that imports this package needs to do it with an alias.

+# Contributing

+Read the contribution guideline before making a change to know about the scope of the project and so on.
+Before making a change I would recomend to create an issue so that we can discuss the best approach and possibility for the new type.
+Note that not all the types will be supported since code generation is big and the main goal is to support Prysm.
+So that we recommend best practices instead.